 Alison: You had your Paul Smith and Vivienne Westwood getting a strong foothold internationally.
 To be honest, fashion designer was a bit of a dirty word.
 It was a poncy word.

 Antoni: We did this collection called "Be Happy" for a company in Paris and they hated it.
 So we decided to do it ourselves.
 So we made the collection and was planning on travelling around the world for a year.
 But then Hamish Bowles who was in our class and he said "You have to do another collection now!"
 So we've never stopped!

 Alison: You could just be, quite naively.
 We'd do a t-shirt.
 We'd do this or that and there were no expectations.

-When Antoni and Alison talked about who they're inspired by, they point out a few home truths about the way designers work by constantly comparing themselves to their contemporaries.
+When Antoni and Alison talk about who they're inspired by, they point out a few home truths about the way designers work by constantly comparing themselves to their contemporaries.
 Exisiting on the periphery of fashion makes sense for them when essentially, their girl also stands outside the party, peering inside.

 Alison: We've always loved that teenage mindset where you can do anything with your life and we've always wanted to capture that.